nunofachada/perfandpubtools/README.md

 #### Example 5.
 Same as previous, with a log-log plot

-* Compare performance of the Java ST implementation for sizes 100, 200, 400, 800 and 1600, and plot a scalability graph.
+* Compare performance of the Java ST implementation for sizes 100, 200, 400, 800
+and 1600, and plot a scalability graph.

-* In this case, implementation specs must specify a computational size and `perfstats` must be called with 1 instead of 0 in the first argument.
+* In this case, implementation specs must specify a computational size, `cize`, and [perfstats](perfstats.m) must be called with 1 instead of 0 in the first argument.

 ```matlab